 Recurring content includes photographer interviews, profiles and features on trends and issues in contemporary photography.
-Dodge & Burn is maintained by it’s founder and chief editor, the photographer and writer Qiana Mestrich.
+Dodge & Burn is maintained by it’s founder and editor, the photographer and writer Qiana Mestrich.

 Dodge & Burn is always looking for photographers to interview.
 If you’re interested, please send an email to admin[at]dodgeburnphoto[dot]com.
 I also welcome tips on any new photography shows, call for artists, etc.